42 Foods to Stop Belly Bloat

 Luckily, you can deflate your ballooned belly and beat bloat simply by choosing the right foods to eat.
-Find out the powerful, healthy foods that can tame your tummy and then discover the 40 Flat-Belly Truths You Must Know by 40!
+Find out the powerful, healthy foods that can tame your tummy and then discover the flat-belly truths you must know by age 40!

 If you're bloated and retaining water, snacking on some chunks of honeydew melon is a smart move.
 While the fruit helps flush excess water from your system, it also acts as a natural electrolyte replacement due to its high potassium levels.